jamespo/passinga/README.md

 (Intermediate tee step required to correctly capture returncode).

 stdin mode with PIPESTATUS special variable only works in Bash (or zsh with changes), you will need to specify shell in Debian/Ubuntu crontab as that defaults to dash ( https://wiki.ubuntu.com/DashAsBinSh#A.24PIPESTATUS ).

+### ansible mode ###

+Parse the results of ansible playbooks and push to icinga:

+    ANSIBLE_CALLBACK_WHITELIST=json ANSIBLE_STDOUT_CALLBACK=json ansible-playbook mwsync.yml \
+        | tee | passinga.py --mode ansible -n "MediaWiki Sync"

+A helper script "icansirun" is included suitable for cron etc which you can use as below:

+    CHECKNAME=backup ANSIBLE_CONFIG=/home/ansiman/conf/ansible.cfg icansirun playbook.yml